ProceduresGovernment

 #permalink to section

-In terms of industries, the best average salaries were in Community Food, Housing and Emergency Services ($1.4k MX) and Retail Trade of Perfumery and Jewelry Products ($1.34k MX), while the workforce was concentrated on Retail Trade of Perfumery and Jewelry Products (680), Community Food, Housing and Emergency Services (170), and Retail Trade of Textile Products, except Apparel (116).
+In terms of industries, the best average salaries were in Retail Trade of Perfumery and Jewelry Products ($5.41k MX), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops ($5.38k MX), and Electronic and Precision Equipment Repair and Maintenance ($1.7k MX), while the workforce was concentrated on Electronic and Precision Equipment Repair and Maintenance (1.16k), Retail Trade of Perfumery and Jewelry Products (878), and Retail Trade of Computer Furniture, Equipment and Accessories; Telephones and other Communication Devices (406).

-At the level of states, Yucatán had the highest percentage of informal workers with 100% corresponding to 8.88k from 8.88k workers, while the state with the lowest percentage of informal workers was Baja California Sur with a 67.8% corresponding to 177 from 261 workers.
+At the level of states, Zacatecas had the highest percentage of informal workers with 100% corresponding to 387 from 387 workers, while the state with the lowest percentage of informal workers was Jalisco with a 18.5% corresponding to 203 from 1.1k workers.

 Workforce and Salaries Evolution